 Dixmoor is a very small village located in the state of Illinois.
 With a population of 2,919 people and just one neighborhood, Dixmoor is the 481st largest community in Illinois.

-Dixmoor is a blue-collar town, with 39.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Dixmoor, you'll notice that it is more blue-collar than most other communities in America.
+39.88% of Dixmoor’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dixmoor is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Dixmoor who work in healthcare suport services (14.81%), maintenance occupations (11.22%), and sales jobs (9.60%).

 The per capita income in Dixmoor in 2022 was $18,321, which is low income relative to Illinois and the nation.
 This equates to an annual income of $73,284 for a family of four.
 However, Dixmoor contains both very wealthy and poor people as well.